Hammam94/webCrawler/README.md

 ##usage
--`node crawler.js [website url] [filename] [number of levels (optional)]` -it will create a result file in the same directory
+-`node crawler.js [website url] [filename] [number of levels (optional)]`

+it will create a result file in the same directory